lcsavb/autocusto/README.md

 ## Background

 The Unified Health System, known as "Sistema Único de Saúde" (SUS), is a public, universal health insurance initiative established by the 1988 constitution.
-It offers direct medical care to over 100 million people within the Brazilian population.
+It is the only public health care system in the world which offers care for more than 190 million people[^1].

 Among its programs is the "High Cost Pharmacies," a service providing specialized medications for a wide range of chronic diseases.
 This service is utilized even by patients with private health insurance, as many of the substances provided are not covered by private policies.